gvwilson/thirdbit/src/fiction/eimin/index.md

 One,
 a woman,
-had the same lean build and dark skin as Razi, but her face was round where his was narrow.
+had the same lean build and dark skin as Razi, though her face was round where his was narrow.
 The other was taller and broad-shouldered, with curiously light eyes.
 As he nodded in greeting,